adilkadivala/ai-assistant/README.md

 **Complete request — executes directly:**
 ```
 You: Schedule a meeting with Rahul and Priya next Tuesday at 3pm for 30 minutes
-✅ Meeting scheduled on next Tuesday at 3pm with participants Rahul, Priya
+assistant: Meeting scheduled on next Tuesday at 3pm with participants Rahul, Priya
 ```

 **Incomplete request — asks follow-up:**
 ```
 You: Send an email to John
-🤖: What would you like the email to say?
+assistant: What would you like the email to say?
 You: Tell him the invoice is overdue
-✅ Email sent to John with subject 'Regarding overdue invoice'
+assistant: Email sent to John with subject 'Regarding overdue invoice'
 ```

 **Unsupported request — graceful fallback:**
 ```
 You: Search for a restaurant near me
-🤖: I can help with send_email, draft_email, and schedule_meeting.
+assistant: I can help with send_email, draft_email, and schedule_meeting.
 How can I assist?
 ```

 **Draft email:**
 ```
 You: Draft an email to the design team about Friday's release
-✅ Email drafted to Design Team with subject 'Friday Release'
+assistant: Email drafted to Design Team with subject 'Friday Release'
 ```

----

-## Author

-Adil Kadival — Full-Stack Engineer, GSoC 2025 Contributor